KilledByAPixel/OS13k/README.md

 - They also automatically have the show code option by default unless explictly disabled
 - Dweets do not need to be 140 characters, there is no size limit
 - Dweets can do anything that other programs can do including calling OS13k functions and ZzFX
+- Dweets and Shadertoys are automatically paused when not focused (unless awake is set)
 - Shaders support iTime, iFrame, iMouse, iResolution, and iChannel0
 - iChannel0 is an image of the previous frame, this can be used to make effects or even store game logic